 A degree of bruising is always present following vein surgery and usually resolves within 4 weeks.
 The bruising may be most marked in the thigh if the long vein is stripped, and can be quite lumpy.
-Bruising may be worsened if you are regularly taking aspirin/clopidogrel or anticoagulants such as warfarin and you should always inform your surgeon if this is the case.
-Some patients take Arneca capsules or lotions to reduce the bruising but we have no real evidence that this makes a significant difference.
+Bruising may be worsened if you are regularly taking aspirin/clopidogrel or anticoagulants such as warfarin/apixaban and you should always inform your surgeon if this is the case.
+Some patients take Arneca capsules or lotions to reduce the bruising and we have no objections to this.

 3. Numbness (paraesthesia)

 Occasionally the surface nerves supplying areas of skin are close to the varicose veins and become damaged when the veins are removed.
 This may result in areas of numbness in the skin but these often reduce or disappear with time as the nerves regain function, or other nerves supply the affected area.
 A common area affected is the inner aspect of the thigh, calf or ankle when the long saphenous vein is heated, or the outer aspect of the foot if the short saphenous vein is treated.
 You should mention this on your postoperative clinic appointment for our records, but it may take several months for recovery to be complete.
 It is very rare to have any weakness of the leg following this type of surgery, and this should be reported as soon as possible to your GP or specialist.